archiverjs/node-archiver/BULK.md

 ### Files Array Format
-This format supports multiple src-dest file mappings per-target, while also allowing additional properties per mapping:
+This format supports multiple src-dest file mappings, while also allowing additional properties per mapping:

 * `filter` Either a valid [fs.Stats method name](http://nodejs.org/docs/latest/api/fs.html#fs_class_fs_stats) or a function that is passed the matched `src` filepath and returns `true` or `false`.
 * `nonull` If set to `true` then the operation will include non-matching patterns.